 How to use Pfizer-Biontech COVID-19 Vaccine (PF) 30 Mcg/0.3 Ml IM Suspension(EUA) (SARS-Cov-2) Vaccines

 This vaccine is given by injection into a muscle by a health care professional.
 It is usually given in the upper arm.
+For young children, it is usually given in the upper thigh.
 Closely follow the vaccination schedule provided by the health care professional.
 It may help to mark a calendar as a reminder.
 Keep all scheduled medical appointments.

 Vaccine injections may cause pain, redness, or swelling at the injection site.
 Tiredness, headache, fever, muscle/joint pain, chills, or swollen lymph nodes may also occur.
 If any of these effects occur, tell your health care professional promptly.

 Rarely, temporary symptoms such as fainting/dizziness/lightheadedness, vision changes, numbness/tingling, or seizure-like movements have happened after vaccine injections.
 Tell your health care professional right away if you have any of these symptoms soon after receiving an injection.
 Sitting or lying down may relieve symptoms.

 Remember that this vaccine has been prescribed because your health care professional has judged that the benefit to you is greater than the risk of side effects.
 Many people using this vaccine do not have serious side effects.